day8/re-frame/docs/Interceptors.md

 data like the `:event` being processed, and the initial state of `db`.

-The handler-returned side effects are put into `:effects` including, but not limited to, new values for `app-db`.
+The handler-returned side effects are put into `:effects` including, but not limited to, a new value for `app-db`.

 The first few interceptors in a chain (the ones inserted by `reg-event-db`) have `:before` functions which __prime__ the `:coeffects`